MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/options.md

 $ ./script.sh
 ```

-Or set the flag when you run your script.
-The order does not matter.
+Or set the flag when you run your script, but _before_ the script name.

 ```sh
 $ bash -e script.sh